singhmihir8/signLanguageModel/README.md

 https://drive.google.com/drive/folders/1V3-rvHeRMR9BKh5LOqScg59eKsCp71fF?usp=sharing

 # Testing
-To test your model once it's trained, run the code cell at the bottom to create a camera plugin in google collab (make sure your camera on your device is working).
+To test your model once it's trained, run the code cell at the bottom to create a camera plug-in in google collab (make sure your camera on your device is working).
 Then, utilize the capture button that appears and the model will predict the letter you are holding up.

 # Authors
 This project was created by Ashmit Gaba, Ananth Sriram, and Mihir Singh.